 You can order a Sure-Close container at wholesale prices from LHP&L – only $12!
 Click here to order.
 Please include your shipping address with your order.

 MAKE YOUR OWN: If you want to try making one yourself, check out the easy, frugal method for a $1.50 compost pail here.

 PROS: Because it’s small, you’ll avoid having a week’s worth of garbage in your kitchen and avoid odor issues.

 CONS: Because it’s small, you’ll need to empty it more frequently, possibly more than once a day.
 You can’t put pizza boxes or larger items in it.
-If you have watermelon for example, that might fill the whole pail.
-If you’re lining it, might be expensive to use so many small bags.
+If you have watermelon, for example, that might fill the whole pail.
+If you’re lining it, it might be expensive to use so many small bags.

 Megan Collins takes 40 seconds to explain her countertop system in a YouTube video.